Danewalker/BenchmarkNet/README.md

 If you have any questions, contact me via [email](mailto:nxrighthere@gmail.com "email").

-Please, check [this](https://github.com/nxrighthere/BenchmarkNet/issues?q=is%3Aissue+is%3Aclosed) section before opening a new issue.

 Donations
 --------
 This project has already had an impact and helped developers in an improvement of the networking libraries.
 If you like this project, you can support me on [PayPal](https://www.paypal.me/nxrighthere), [Bountysource](https://salt.bountysource.com/checkout/amount?team=nxrighthere) or [Coinbase](https://commerce.coinbase.com/checkout/03e11816-b6fc-4e14-b974-29a1d0886697).